afsc-gap-products/general/README.md

 # general

-Repository to track issues and additional features, resources, etc. that folks want to add
+Centralized repository to track issue, questions, and additional features, documentation, resources, etc. that folks may want or find useful